Azure/azure-docs-sdk-dotnet/api/overview/azure/preview/monitor.opentelemetry.aspnetcore-readme.md

 ## Key concepts

-The Azure Monitor Distro is a distribution package which enables users to send telemetry data to Azure Monitor.
-It includes the .NET OpenTelemetry SDK and instrumentation libraries for [ASP.NET Core](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.AspNetCore/), [HttpClient](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.Http/), and [SQLClient](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.SqlClient).
+The Azure Monitor Distro is a distribution package that facilitates users in sending telemetry data to Azure Monitor.
+It encompasses the .NET OpenTelemetry SDK and internally vendored instrumentation libraries for ASP.NET Core, HttpClient, and SQLClient, ensuring seamless integration and data collection.

 ## Examples

-Refer to [`Program.cs`](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Monitor.OpenTelemetry.AspNetCore_1.0.0-beta.7/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/tests/Azure.Monitor.OpenTelemetry.AspNetCore.Demo/Program.cs) for a complete demo.
+Refer to [`Program.cs`](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Monitor.OpenTelemetry.AspNetCore_1.0.0-beta.8/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/tests/Azure.Monitor.OpenTelemetry.AspNetCore.Demo/Program.cs) for a complete demo.

 ## Troubleshooting

 The Azure Monitor Distro uses EventSource for its own internal logging.
 The logs are available to any EventListener by opting into the source named "OpenTelemetry-AzureMonitor-Exporter".

 OpenTelemetry also provides it's own [self-diagnostics feature](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry/README.md#troubleshooting) to collect internal logs.
-An example of this is available in our demo project [here](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Monitor.OpenTelemetry.AspNetCore_1.0.0-beta.7/sdk/monitor/Azure.Monitor.OpenTelemetry.Exporter/tests/Azure.Monitor.OpenTelemetry.Exporter.Demo/OTEL_DIAGNOSTICS.json).
+An example of this is available in our demo project [here](https://github.com/Azure/azure-sdk-for-net/blob/Azure.Monitor.OpenTelemetry.AspNetCore_1.0.0-beta.8/sdk/monitor/Azure.Monitor.OpenTelemetry.Exporter/tests/Azure.Monitor.OpenTelemetry.Exporter.Demo/OTEL_DIAGNOSTICS.json).

+**Missing Request Telemetry**

+If an app has a reference to the [OpenTelemetry.Instrumentation.AspNetCore](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.AspNetCore) package, it could be missing request telemetry.
+To resolve this issue:

+* Either remove the reference to the `OpenTelemetry.Instrumentation.AspNetCore` package (or)
+* Add `AddAspNetCoreInstrumentation` to the OpenTelemetry TracerProvider configuration as per the [OpenTelemetry documentation](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry.Instrumentation.AspNetCore).

+**Few or all Dependency Telemetries are missing**

+If an app references the [OpenTelemetry.Instrumentation.Http](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.Http) or [OpenTelemetry.Instrumentation.SqlClient](https://www.nuget.org/packages/OpenTelemetry.Instrumentation.SqlClient) packages, it might be missing dependency telemetry.
+To resolve:

+* Remove the respective package references (or)
+* Add `AddHttpClientInstrumentation` or `AddSqlClientInstrumentation` to the TracerProvider configuration.
+Detailed guidance can be found in the OpenTelemetry documentation for [HTTP](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry.Instrumentation.Http) and [SQL Client](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry.Instrumentation.SqlClient).

+**Note:** If all telemetries are missing or if the above troubleshooting steps do not help, please collect [self-diagnostics logs](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry/README.md#troubleshooting).

 ## Next steps